0980991/Blockchain-Minor/final-assignment/checklist.md

 [ ] A user can add a new block to the chain if the block is successfully mined.

-[ ] When a **trans**action is created by a user, the transaction will be placed in a transactions pool.
+[ ] When a transaction is created by a user, the transaction will be placed in a transactions pool.

-[ ] A user can always check the validation of the whole chain.
+[ ] **A user can always check the validation of the whole chain.**

 [ ] A user can always check the validation of a specific block and add a validation flag to a valid block.